 How Physiotherapy Works

-Mack Family Chiropractic of Elkhorn NE and Omaha NE was designed to provide an ideal environment for healing your body, through chiropractic, massage, or physiotherapy.
+Mack Family Chiropractic of Elkhorn NE and Gretna NE was designed to provide an ideal environment for healing your body, through chiropractic, massage, or physiotherapy.
 When you arrive at our office, our physicians will take a thorough history, and evaluation of the entire body including posture and biomechanics, range of motion, and joint mobility to find out the cause of pain or disability.
 You will then discuss treatment options and goals so that we can customize a treatment plan catered to you.

 Each session will last roughly one hour.
 The frequency of visits and the length of treatment is determined by the physician who prescribed the treatment.
 The results are typically a result of the patient's commitment.
 When the patient follows the plan, does their exercises as often as suggested, and uses the proper techniques, the treatment is typically very successful.